Workplace Mental Health

 Keep Your Head is a comprehensive and reliable website with information on mental wellbeing and services across Cambridgeshire and Peterborough.

-Cambridgeshire and Peterborough Psychological Wellbeing Service is a NHS funded service providing psychological therapies for anyone experiencing common mental health problems such as depression and anxiety.
+Cambridgeshire and Peterborough Psychological Wellbeing Service is a NHS funded service providing psychological therapies for anyone who is experiencing common mental health problems such as depression and anxiety.
 Individuals can self refer.

 NHS Mood zone offers general mental health and wellbeing guidance.